Ex Pak PM, married to appear for the audience of Toshakhana affair 2 - ExBulletin

 Ex Pak PM, married to appear for the audience of Toshakhana affair 2

-Rawalpindi [Pakistan]September 14: The hearing of the Toshakhana 2 affair against the founder of Pakistan Tehreek-e-insaf (PTI), Imran Khan and his wife Bushra Bibi, is expected to take place on Monday at Adiala prison, Ary News reported.
+Rawalpindi [Pakistan]September 14 (Ani): The audience of the Toshakhana 2 affair against the founder of Pakistan Tehreek-e-insaf (PTI), Imran Khan, and his wife Bushra Bibi, should take place on Monday at Adiala prison, Ary News reported.

 According to reports, the special central judge Islamabad, Shah Rukh Arjumand, will chair the procedure.